Repairing Damaged Teeth with Personal Cells Proves Successful

 The use of personal cells in medical treatments is rapidly growing, but what about using personal cells for dental procedures, too?
 Recently, researchers at the University of Pennsylvania successfully trialed personal cells as a way to regrow the living tissue found in teeth damaged by injury.

 The research could mean new treatments to save injured or diseased teeth.
 The scientists also believe their research has the potential to treat some systemic diseases.

-The study used stem cells collected from injured primary, or “baby,” teeth.
+The study used personal cells collected from injured primary, or “baby,” teeth.
 When a child suffers an injury to a primary tooth, the permanent tooth below it can also suffer damage to its root development and blood supply.

 This damage could result in a “dead” tooth.
 If the tooth is not dead, conventional dental treatments involve a procedure known as apexification to promote the root development; however, the procedure does not always work and, in some instances, can make the root redevelop abnormally.